 Motion for Default Judgment

-In the event that the defendant fails to respond to the complaint, or to file for a motion to dismiss within the time period specified in the summons, then he or she will be in default.
-When this happens, the plaintiff can ask the clerk or court to take note of this in the file, in a procedure that is called the entry of default.
-This is a serious situation for the defendant as this usually means that he or she has given up the right to contest about his or her responsibility to the plaintiff.
+In the event that the defendant fails to respond to the complaint or to file for a motion to dismiss within the time period specified in the summons, then he or she will be in default.
+When this happens, the plaintiff can ask the clerk or trial court to take note of this in the file, in a procedure that is called the entry of default.
+This is a serious situation for the defendant as this usually means that he or she has given up the right to contest his or her responsibility to the plaintiff.